Shreyas-Ekanathan/Deep-Learning/GNN/README.md

 | GAT (energy) | 0.31 | 3.9 |
 | GAT (energy + force) | 0.44 | 2.7 |

-Two clean wins: GAT beats GCN on forces by ~3.6x, and adding the force loss cuts force error another ~33% for a small energy cost.
+We achieve two clean wins: GAT beats GCN on forces by ~3.6x, and adding the force loss cuts force error another ~33% for a small energy cost.
 That energy-for-force trade is the standard result for ML potentials, and forces are what you want for dynamics.

 ## On the trajectory plots